How to Retire to Italy: All You Need to Know

 If you are a citizen of the European Union, all you need to move to Italy is a valid national identity card or a passport.

-But if you come from a country that isn’t part of the European Union you must have a VISA.
-You can get a VISA if you have a specific reason like traveling for business, studies, employment, medical treatment or family reunion.
+But if you come from a country that isn’t part of the European Union, you must have a VISA.
+You can get a VISA if you have a specific reason, like traveling for business, studies, employment, medical treatment, or family reunion.

-There are three different types of VISA:
+There are three different types of visas:

-1. Uniform Schengen Visas (USV): for brief-sojourn or travel visas.
+1. Uniform Schengen Visas (USV): for brief sojourn or travel visas.
 It’s valid for up to 90 days, for single or multiple entries.

-2. Limited Territorial Validity Visas (LTV): these particular visas are for people who come from countries that cannot access to the Schengen States except for humanitarian reasons, in the national interest, or under international obligations
+2. Limited Territorial Validity Visas (LTV): these particular visas are for people who come from countries that cannot access the Schengen States except for humanitarian reasons, in the national interest, or under international obligations

 3. Long sojourn or “national” Visas (NV): these are the type of visas you must have for visits longer than 90 days.
 These visas permit you to enter at different times in half a year in the Schengen States.